 The fifth race of the Festival Trials Day is Ballymore Classic Novices’ Hurdle which is open for four-year-olds and above.
 This Grade 2 race lasts for 2.5mi, and horses have to overcome ten hurdles throughout the course.
 Since the race is open exclusively for novice hurdlers, no horse managed to win it repeatedly.
 As for the jockeys, both Tony McCoy and Wayne Hutchinson have won it twice.
 The record holder is Barry Geraghty with three wins.

 The penultimate event of Festivals Trials Day was named after Cleeve Hill — Gloucestershire’s highest point.
 It’s a 2mi race open for horses aged five and above.
 To win the race, a horse must jump over 12 hurdles in the shortest time possible.

 Big Buck and Lady Rebecca are the only two horses that have managed to win the race multiple times.
 Big Buck did that in 2009 and 2012, whereas Lady Rebecca triumphed on three consecutive occasions — between 1999 and 2001.
 In each of these races, Norman Williamson was riding the seven-time winner at Cheltenham.

-Steel Plate and Sections Hurdle is the final race of the Festival Trials Day.
+Steel Plate and Sections Hurdle is the final race of Festival Trials Day.
 This Grade 2 race is run on a 2+ miles racecourse.
 Since this is a handicap-type race, horses must carry the weights while running.
 The course features eight hurdles, and the participating horses must be four-year-olds or older.

 Festival Trials Day provides plenty of top-class racing.
 This gives punters a chance to catch a glimpse of what is to come at the Cheltenham Festival.
 If you’re a horse racing enthusiast, then you’ll love the whole experience here.
-If you’re an adept punter, then this event might give you an insight about who will perform well at Cheltenham.
+If you’re an adept punter, then this event might give you an insight into who will perform well at Cheltenham.